Nambu--Jona-Lasinio model with a fractal inspired coupling: Standard and fractal NJL models

 Notice that one has $\lambda = \Lambda/\sqrt{2}$ for $q = 1$.
 More generally Eq.~(\ref{eq:lambda_Lambda}) implies $\lambda < \Lambda$ for $0.72 < q < 3/2$.

 With this choice of parameters, we obtain the results in Fig.~\ref{fig:plotLLq2}.

 We observe that the behaviour of the mass gap, $m$, and the condensate $\langle \bar \psi \psi \rangle$ for both models are similar near the critical point for the choice of parameters we used.
-Therefore, despite the large differences in the couplings used in the two models, the results are similar in a wide range.
-The physical value for the pion mass is obtained by both the \gls{njl} and the f\gls{njl} models for similar values of the couplings.
-This result is obtained because the running-coupling of the f\gls{njl} model decreases fast near the value of the cut-off momentum.
+Therefore, despite that the two models have been defined by different effective couplings $G_{\rm eff} (p)$, the results are similar in a wide range of the couplings $G$ and $G_q$.
+The physical value for the pion mass is obtained by both the \gls{njl} and the f\gls{njl} models for similar values of $G$ and $G_q$.
+This result is obtained because the effective coupling of the f\gls{njl} model decreases fast near the value of the cut-off momentum.